What are the fees an attorney may charge?

-In a contingency fee arrangement, our fees are deducted from the final settlement in your case -- or from the final verdict at trial.
-Like most personal injury lawyers, we will also deduct any costs or expenses that were covered by us.
+In a contingency fee arrangement like the one used by the attorneys at TheLawFirm.com, our fees are deducted from the final settlement of your case or from the final verdict at trial.
+This is the most common type of fee arrangement used by personal injury and medical malpractice attorneys.

 Common costs and expenses in a personal injury case include:

 Just like the name suggests, consultation fees are fees charged by an attorney for a “consultation” to discuss a potential client’s legal situation and whether or not the attorney will take the client’s case.
 Consultation fees may be charged by fixed or hourly rate, and some attorneys will offer potential clients a free consultation.
 Beware, however, as oftentimes these free consultations are not with an actual attorney but with a mere call screener that is given a list of questions to ask about your claim.